JChem for Office

 Import from various databases

 Rounding out the capabilities, JChem for Excel can connect to different database engines such as Oracle or MySQL.
-Importing from database allows filtering through structure and data searches therefore only a pre-filtered dataset is imported into the Excel sheet.
+Importing from database allows filtering through structure and data searches so only a pre-filtered dataset is imported into the Excel sheet, and not the complete database.

 Associate IDs with structures

-Compounds are commonly referred by their internal compound IDs, however, it is rather unavoidable to see the actual structures.
+Compounds are commonly referred by their internal compound IDs, however chemists want to see the actual structures.
 If you have compound IDs on your sheet the structures they refer to can be retrieved from your corporate structure.
 Compound IDs also can be associated during file import process.

 Extending Excel Features with Chemistry